- Year 7 Camp

 - Duke of Edinburgh Camp

 Each September, Year 10 students have the opportunity to embark on an unforgettable journey to Central Australia and the Top End.
-For 11 days students explore iconic Australian landmarks including Kata Tjuta, Watarrka and Kakadu National Parks, Alice Springs, Mataranka, Katherine Gorge and Darwin.
+For 11 days students explore iconic Australian landmarks including Kata Tjuta, Watarrka and Kakadu national parks, Alice Springs, Mataranka, Katherine and Darwin.

 Jigalong, Pilbara, WA